damonmoran-sec/azure-soc-lab-bruteforce-detection/README.md

 | take 20

-This shows multiple failed authentication attempts.

-Step 4: Confirm Account Lockout on the VM (Event ID 4740)
+Step 4 — Account Lockout Occurs (Event ID 4740)

-After enough failed attempts, the account locked.
-I verified this directly on the VM logs.
+After enough failed attempts, the account becomes locked.

-KQL used:
+KQL Query:

 Event
 | where EventID == 4740
-| sort by TimeGenerated desc

-This proves the account lockout occurred on the system itself.

-Step 5: Verify the Lockout Event Reached Log Analytics
+Step 5 — Log Analytics Confirms Lockout Event

-Next, I confirmed that the same Event ID 4740 was ingested into the Log Analytics workspace.
-This proves the monitoring pipeline is working end to end.

-Step 6: Create an Alert for Multiple Failed Logons

-I created an Azure Monitor alert rule that triggers when multiple failed logons are detected.
-Shortly after the failed attempts, the alert fired.

-This shows how a SOC team would be notified of suspicious authentication behavior.
+The lockout event is successfully ingested into the workspace from the VM.

+Step 6 — Alert Rule Triggers

+An Azure alert rule monitors for Event ID 4740 and fires when the account lockout occurs.

-Step 7: Respond Using Run Command to Unlock the Account
+Step 7 — SOC Response Using Run Command

-Instead of logging into the VM, I used Azure Run Command to remotely execute PowerShell to unlock the account.
+Instead of logging into the VM, Azure Run Command is used to unlock the account remotely.

 PowerShell used:

 $user = "dpmoran11"
 $u = [ADSI]"WinNT://./$user,user"
 $u.IsAccountLocked = $false
 $u.SetInfo()
 "Unlocked user: $user"

+KQL Queries Used
+Heartbeat | take 10

+Event | where EventLog == "Security" | where EventID == 4625

+Event | where EventID == 4740

+Lessons Learned

+How Windows security events flow into Azure Monitor

+How to detect brute force patterns using KQL

+How to detect account lockouts in real time

+How to create alert rules tied to specific security events

-This simulates remote incident response without direct RDP access.
+How to perform remote incident response without RDP access

-What This Lab Demonstrates

-This lab shows the full security monitoring lifecycle:

-VM telemetry collection

-Security log ingestion into Log Analytics

-Detection of failed logon attempts

-Detection of account lockout events

-Alert creation and triggering

-Remote response using Azure tools

-This is exactly how a SOC analyst investigates authentication based alerts in a real environment.

-Key Skills Demonstrated

-Azure Monitor Agent

-Data Collection Rules

-Log Analytics and KQL

-Security Event Monitoring

-Azure Alert Rules

-Incident style response using Run Command

-Understanding Windows Security Event IDs 4625 and 4740

-This lab helped me understand not just how to configure monitoring, but how to think like a defender when authentication abuse happens inside an environment.
+How this process mirrors real SOC detection and response workflows

+Screenshots Reference

+All screenshots for this lab are stored in the screenshots folder and referenced throughout each step.